Ben Affleck Says He’s Living The ‘Dad Dream’ Coaching Son Samuel’s Little League Team

 — Steven Benke (@stevebenke) March 12, 2019

-And while he is still one of the top actors in the country, Affleck says that he is still able to bend his schedule when he can to make sure that he can attend most little league games.
-Last week, the father of three says that he was in Asia promoting the new Netflix film when he asked if it was okay to leave a day early since his son had a game.
-Luckily, he says that Netflix was “cool” and were okay with him tending to his son’s needs.
+And while he is still one of the top actors in the country, Affleck says that he is still able to bend his schedule — when he can — to make sure that he can attend most little league games.
+Last week, the father of three says that he was in Asia, promoting the new Netflix film, when he asked if it was okay to leave a day early, since his son had a game.
+Luckily, he says that Netflix was “cool,” and were okay with him tending to his son’s needs.

-One other topic that DeGeneres asked Affleck about was how he manages to co-parenting with ex-wife Jennifer Garner.
-The two can frequently be seen attending church services together and even grabbing coffee with one another and seem to be doing well.
-The only thing that Affleck says in terms of disagreements between the two is the fact that he tends to be a little bit more liberal than Garner when it comes to screen time for television and video games.
+One other topic that DeGeneres asked Affleck about was how he manages to co-parent with ex-wife, Jennifer Garner.
+The two can frequently be seen attending church services together — and even grabbing coffee with one another — and seem to be doing well.
+The only thing that Affleck said might cause disagreement between the two parents is the fact that he tends to be a little bit more liberal than Garner when it comes to screen time for television and video games.

-The actor also defended the large tattoo of a Phoenix on his back, that has earned him a lot of criticism.
-Affleck acknowledged that he did not get a lot of positive attention over the tattoo but still defended it as something that is important to him.
+The actor also defended the large tattoo of a Phoenix on his back, one that has earned him a lot of criticism.
+Affleck acknowledged that he did not get a lot of positive attention over the tattoo, but still defended it as something that is important to him.

 “I was about to say it represents something really important to me, but maybe, just, we’ll skip that,” he said.